deltea/searchlight/CONTRIBUTING.md

 ## Reports
 ### Feature Request
 Please use the *Feature Request* issue template.
-Also be sure to add appropriate labels.
+Also, be sure to add appropriate labels.

 ### Bug Report
 Use the *Bug Report* template.